-Changes to The English Content Add Another Layer of Complication
+Changes to English Language Content Adds Another Layer of Complication

 Another thing to keep in mind is content changes.
 Whenever changes occur on your English version, such as updated product specs, those edits need to be applied to all translated documents as well.
 This can be cumbersome to manage.
 This added layer of responsibility will also add cost and complexity for anyone you choose for translations.

 Deciding Who Should Do Your Translation